-The port used by the scheduler daemon to communicate with the I/O managers.
+The port used by the scheduler daemon to communicate with the I/O IOM\node:port (ghideliom <IOM\node>:<port>) managers.
 Valid values are integers from 0 to 65535.
-If this setting is changed the IOMs for the file system will need to be manually restarted.

-SD Monitor Flag (ghichfs --sdmon)
+If this setting is IOMs are specified using a pseudo key or description.
+They are specified as Node:Port for the changed the IOMs for the file system will need to be manually restarted.
+"Key" (for example, --node3:8023) or if the "--" is omitted, it becomes a "Description".
+For example: SD Monitor Flag (ghichfs --sdmon)